Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Bharat Scene Text Dataset

 \subsubsection{Stage-1: Image collection}

-We compile a comprehensive list of cities and towns in various regions of India where 11 selected languages are spoken predominantly.
-Furthermore, we curate a catalog of public places, such as `bus stations', `banks', `schools', `railway stations', `hospitals', `ATMs', `metro stations', `street signs', `airport', `shop entrance', `billboards', 'press conference', etc. By combining the city and place names as search queries, e.g. `Delhi Railway Station', we retrieved images along with their metadata from the Wikimedia Commons API\footnote{\url{https://commons.wikimedia.org/w/api.php}}.
-It should be noted that not all retrieved images contain scene text at this stage, which requires subsequent filtering.
-At this stage, we obtain 50K images.
+We compile a comprehensive list of cities and towns across various regions of India where 11 selected languages are spoken predominantly.
+Furthermore, we curate a catalog of public places, such as `bus stations', `banks', `schools', `railway stations', `hospitals', `ATMs', `metro stations', `street signs', `airport', `shop entrance', `billboards', 'press conference', etc. By combining the city and place names as search queries, e.g. `Delhi Railway Station', `Kolkata Bookshop', we retrieved images along with their metadata from the Wikimedia Commons API\footnote{\url{https://commons.wikimedia.org/w/api.php}}.
+It should be noted that not all retrieved images contain scene text, necessitating a subsequent filtering process.
+At this stage, we obtain $\approx$ 50K images.